Seán Heuston Bridge: Origins

 Originally designed by George Papworth to carry horsedrawn traffic, the foundation stone was laid on 12 December 1827.
 The iron castings for the bridge were produced at the Royal Phoenix Iron Works in nearby Parkgate Street.
 (The foundry which also produced the parapets for the upstream Lucan Bridge).
-Construction completed in 1828, and the bridge was opened with the name Kings Bridge to commemorate a visit by King George IV in 1821.
+Construction was completed in 1828, and the bridge was opened with the name Kings Bridge to commemorate a visit by King George IV in 1821.

-The bridge has an overall width of just under 9 meters.
+The bridge has an overall width of just under 9 metres.